Gay Nicaragua? Like most countries we have visited in Central America, we knew very little about gay Nicaragua.

 - 3 What changes have you see over the years, whether this be law or attitudes towards LGBTQIA people?

 - 4 Is there a gay scene to be found anywhere in Nicaragua?
+Does ‘Gay Nicaragua’ exist?

 - 5 What advice would you give LGBTQIA travellers in Nicaragua?

-Please introduce yourself to our readers:
+Before we talk about gay Nicaragua travel, please introduce yourself to our readers:

 My name is Stefan, I run a LGBTQ friendly hostel near a beautiful crystal clear freshwater lake in Nicaragua, my home country.